devsavage/slim-3-authentication/README.md

 This is the full authentication system from my DemoApp repo and it includes many improvements and fixes.

-This work is licensed under a MIT License, see [LICENSE](LICENSE)file.
+This work is licensed under a MIT License, see [LICENSE](LICENSE) file.

 Feel free to use this authentication system with your project!